Faith healing: Christian Science

 Christian Science claims that healing is possible through prayer based on an understanding of God and the underlying spiritual perfection of God's creation.
-The material world as humanly perceived is believed to not be the spiritual reality.
-Christian Scientists believe that healing through prayer is possible insofar as it succeeds in bringing the spiritual reality of health into human experience.
+The material world as humanly perceived is believed not to be the spiritual reality.
+Christian Scientists believe that healing through prayer is possible insofar as it brings the spiritual reality of health into human experience.
 Prayer does not change the spiritual creation but gives a clearer view of it, and the result appears in the human scene as healing: the human picture adjusts to coincide more nearly with the divine reality.
 Therefore, Christian Scientists do not consider themselves to be faith healers since faith or belief in Christian Science is not required on the part of the patient, and because they consider healings reliable and provable rather than random.

-Although there is no hierarchy in Christian Science, practitioners devote full time to prayer for others on a professional basis, and advertise in an online directory published by the church.
+Although there is no hierarchy in Christian Science, practitioners devote themselves full-time to prayer for others on a professional basis and advertise in an online directory published by the church.
 Christian Scientists sometimes tell their stories of healing at weekly testimony meetings at local Christian Science churches, or publish them in the church's magazines including The Christian Science Journal printed monthly since 1883, the Christian Science Sentinel printed weekly since 1898, and The Herald of Christian Science a foreign language magazine beginning with a German edition in 1903 and later expanding to Spanish, French, and Portuguese editions.
 Christian Science Reading Rooms often have archives of such healing accounts.